Did you know your chance of attracting traffic to your stand could be only around 3 seconds long?

 Visitors will enter the exhibition hall, look around and, hopefully, notice your stand.
 In just 3 seconds, they’ll assess your exhibition stand, figure out what you’re promoting, and how you’ve done it.
 So what can you do to maximise that short amount of time so visitors don’t walk on by and just follow the fixed agenda they came with?

-Here are 6 tried and tested ways to attract delegates to your stand and entice them in.
+Here are 6 tried and tested exhibition design and experiential ideas to attract delegates to your stand.

 1 – Tower over the competition